-The moray eel has long understood the interest of cooperating: while it can associate with some other species of fish to hunt, she willingly leaves shrimp or cleaner fish to enter his mouth for a small maintenance that will allow these opportunistic to feed.
+The moray eel has long understood the interest of cooperating: while it can associate with some other species of fish to hunt, she leaves shrimp or cleaner fish to enter it’s mouth for a small maintenance that will allow these opportunistic to eat.

 Should we be afraid of it?

-Although its long, sharp teeth may frighten us, moray eels are relatively fearful fish.
+Although; its long and sharp teeth may frighten us, moray eels are relatively fearful fish.
 In front of danger, they will usually prefer to escape.
 They will only attack if they feel threatened.

 But still, some people are bitten

-And yes, it must be recognized, you will regularly find divers telling you the story of a diver that had been bitten…..
+And yes, you will regularly find divers telling you the story of a diver that had been bitten…..

-Without denying that these bites exist, it should be noted that they are mostly the result of an intrusion into their territory (the diver who absolutely wants to place his camera as far as possible to make a beautiful shot … that he will probably never use !’) or hand-feeding practice performed to attract tourists (similar to the shark feeding I told you about here).
+Without denying that these bites exist, it should be noted that they are mostly the result of an intrusion into their territory (the diver who absolutely wants to place his camera as close as possible to make a beautiful shot … that he will probably never use ! ) or hand-feeding practice performed to attract tourists (similar to the shark feeding I told you about here).

 As moray eels have poor vision (but an excellent sense of smell), they will easily confuse your hand with food.

 Did you know :

 - Some moray eels have a second pair of jaws in the back throat.
 If necessary, this jaw advances and allows to swallow their prey, nice, isnt’it?